kenken1985/komga/README.md

 - **Kindle Integration**: Push books directly to Kindle devices via SCP

 ## Building with Docker Compose
+Clone the DEVELOPMENT repo to local and run
 ```bash
 # Build and run the development environment
 docker-compose up -d